 I don't think I ever posted these photos from March 2014:

 It's up there, the Bear.
-If you follow the little brooklet up from the floodplain, here where the remnants of the zigzag row of stones that border the riparian zone of both sides of the water feature disappear, south of the farm path across the stream, a little historic feature composed of cobbles tossed to fill the soggy spot, make a cart path, a little sort of causeway.
+If you follow the little brooklet up from the floodplain, here where the remnants of the zigzag rows of culturally stacked stones that border the riparian zone of both sides of the water feature disappear, south of the farm path across the stream, a little historic feature composed of cobbles tossed to fill the soggy spot, make a cart path, a little sort of causeway.

 The edges are simple rows of cobbles...